-Did you know the difference between planning and scheduling?
+Did you know the difference between maintenance planning and scheduling?

 In fact, many organizations think that the two are the same.
 Other organizations know the difference, but end up doing a lot of scheduling and very little planning.

 Let’s figure out the difference by starting with short format definitions of planning and scheduling.

 Planning is, for example, to get the right spare parts, materials, permits, tools, and skills defined.